AugustMiller/kirby-place-field/readme.md

-**Attention:** _As of August 8, 2016, I am no longer be maintaining this plugin!
-Please use the new Map Field plugin, which will continue to recieve support._
+**Attention:** _As of August 8, 2016, I am no longer maintaining this plugin!
+Please use the new [Map Field](https://github.com/AugustMiller/kirby-map-field) plugin, which will continue to recieve support, and is already more future-proof._

 # Place Field